joelouthan/theologic.us/content/posts/here-is-love/2018-04-30-here-is-love-all-good-romans-828.md

 <span style="font-weight: 400;">So, what are </span>_<span style="font-weight: 400;">all things</span>_<span style="font-weight: 400;">?
 That circumstances and sin and wickedness do not dictate the statuses and the faiths of the children of God.
 Abuse does not.
 Trauma does not.
 Being ignored does not.
 Being betrayed does not.
 Being tempted does not.
 Being poor does not. </span>

-<span style="font-weight: 400;">Let the world take everything&#8211;my innocence, my money, my family, my job, my education&#8211;everything that I could put all of my identity in and fall into idol worship.
+<span style="font-weight: 400;">Let the world take everything-my innocence, my money, my family, my job, my education-everything that I could put all of my identity in and fall into idol worship.
 But because I have God, I have everything. </span>

 <span style="font-weight: 400;">How’s that you say?
 Again, let us use the words of Paul: </span>